Streamlining Accounts Payable: Top 12 Best Practices

 5- Regular Reconciliation

 Establish a routine for reconciling your records with vendor statements.
-Regular reconciliation helps identify and rectify discrepancies promptly, preventing overpayments, underpayments, and other accounting errors.
+Regular reconciliation helps promptly identify discrepancies, preventing overpayments, underpayments, and other accounting errors.
 This proactive measure contributes to the accuracy of financial reporting.

 6- Utilise Electronic Payments